The Best Restaurants in Torrance

 photo credit: Jessie Clapp

-Just across the parking lot from Baekjeong, you’ll see signage for Hakata Ikkousha.
-That’s our favorite ramen shop in the area.
+Despite lots of local competition, Hakata Ikkousha is one of our favorite ramen shops in the area.
 It’s a great spot to grab a quick bowl of tonkatsu, but they’ve also got some other popular options like “God Fire” for spice lovers and “Black Devil,” where the broth comes infused with a heavy dose of black sesame paste and garlic.
-In addition to the top-notch noodle bowls, Hakat Ikkousha also makes some of the best spicy karaage we’ve ever had.
+In addition to the top-notch noodle bowls, they also makes some of the best spicy karaage we’ve ever had.
 Get a large order of the juicy, honey-coated Japanese fried chicken with a side of rice for the table, and try not to argue over the leftovers.

 This just might be the best spot in Torrance for pupusas.
 In fact, the bakery has been around since 1994, and continues to serve a bunch of excellent Guatemalan and Salvadoran dishes in its original space on Western Avenue, and at a second location in Long Beach.
 We especially love their revueltas pupusas filled with tender chicharron, but you really can’t go wrong here.
 Their extensive menu includes everything from chunky beef stew and sweet corn tamales to carne adobada and pepian.